ark231/Wuerfel_Qt/README.md

 1. push "add choice" button
 2. enter new choice
 3. after adding all choices, push "aufwürfeln" button
+4. you can edit/delete choices.
+By emptying the string of a choice, you can delete that choice.
 ##### rangen mode
 1. select int/real
 2. enter min and max value